Amazing Women of Worcester

 Welcome to a coloring book showcasing fascinating women from the city’s history with illustrations by fabulous local female artists.
 Learn about pioneers in many fields as you sit with colored pencils, inspired by these incredible stories.
 The book will feature artwork created by Worcester women of today, each of whom will be profiled too.

-Goal: The first printing of this book will be distributed for free in 2025 to local public and private schools, the Worcester Historical Museum, and the events planned for celebration of the 175th anniversary of the first national women’s rights convention which was held in Worcester in October 1850.
+Goal: The first printing of this book will be distributed for free in 2025 to youth (12 years+) at Girls Inc., Boys & Girls Club, Friendly House, Youth Center, and Museum of Worcester.
+Future editions will be available for purchase throughout greater Worcester and at events planned for the celebration of the 175th anniversary of the first National Women’s Rights Convention which was held in Worcester in October 1850.

 Audience: 12 years old and up